nentropy/valium-rs/README.md

 ### Contributing

-We welcome contributions to `Datasets Rustified`!
-Feel free to submit issues, feature requests, or pull requests.
-When contributing, please ensure that you follow Rust's best practices and format code with `rustfmt`.
-Contributions that improve performance, add new data formats, or enhance documentation are greatly appreciated.
+Contributions are welcome!
+Please ensure code quality by following Rust's best practices and using `rustfmt` for formatting.
+We encourage adding new validation patterns and improving system efficiency.

 ### Improvements
-  - **Additional Formats**: Extend support to more formats like Arrow, HDF5, and more complex dataset types.
-  - **Customizable DataFrame Operations**: Add the ability for users to apply custom transformations on the DataFrame before or after loading.
-  - **Lazy Data Loading**: Implement lazy loading of large datasets for memory-efficient processing.
+  - **Extend Pattern Library**: Add more patterns for detection, including new types of injections and security vulnerabilities.
-  - **Benchmarking & Optimization**: Introduce performance benchmarks for various dataset sizes to highlight concurrency and efficiency improvements.
+  - **Benchmarking & Optimizations**: Introduce benchmarking to measure performance under heavy loads.
+  - **Machine Learning Integration**: Use ML models to detect patterns not easily captured by regex-based filters.
-  - **Advanced Dataset Transformations**: Add support for data augmentation, shuffling, and batching commonly used in machine learning workflows.
+  - **Enhanced Data Handling**: Add support for additional data sources and formats in live validation mode.

 ---